Personal

 Renewal Policy

 Certificates of Deposit are automatically renewed at maturity.
 You have a grace period of ten (10) calendar days after the maturity date to withdraw the funds in the account without being charged a penalty.
-Interest credited to the account that is renewed will become part of the principal balance on the renewed account.
+Interest credited to a renewed account will become part of the principal balance on the renewed account.
 If you do not renew the account, interest will not be paid after the maturity date.